Getting interviews at top tech companies is hard.

 Even if a job seeker does everything else right, a referral can tip the scales in your favor.

-A good referral is important throughout the entire hiring process.
+A good referral is helpful throughout the entire hiring process.

-In some cases, the hiring committee at big tech companies will review a candidate's entire packet before making a hiring decision.
-This includes looking over their resume again, checking for referrals, and even reviewing your LinkedIn profile.
+Sometimes, the hiring committee at big tech companies reviews a candidate's entire application before making a hiring decision.

 It's here that a strong referral can make or break your candidacy if other qualified candidates are also lined up.

 Conversely, a referral isn't a guaranteed interview!
-A hiring manager will still need to review your resume and compare it to those coming in from a career site.
+A hiring manager will still need to review and compare your resume to those from a career site.

-It's worth noting that not every company has a paid referral program in place.
-Some organizations only want to evaluate candidates on the merit of their work.
+Not every company has a paid referral program.
+Some organizations only want to evaluate candidates based on the merit of their work.

-But as the tech hiring marketplace heats up and recruiters fight to attract quality employees, employee referrals are becoming even more valuable.
+However, as recruiters fight to attract quality employees, employee referrals are becoming more valuable.

 Additionally, employees want to work with people they've worked with before!
-It makes onboarding easier and can boost company culture all around to have familiar faces around the office.
+Having familiar faces around the office makes onboarding easier and can boost company culture overall.

 The single best way to get a referral is to find someone who works at the company that you're applying for.
 A mutual connection is worth more than any other referral type you can get.